Herb O'Driscoll: Hymnody

-Herbert O’Driscoll’s hymn writing from 1966 to 2002 ranges over many subjects.
-They are set to a variety of tunes, from familiar to newly composed, and were collected in a book titled Praise, My Soul. (ref a) Of hymn writing he says, “And always there is the same excitement.
+Herbert O'Driscoll's hymn writing from 1966 to 2002 ranges over many subjects.
+They are set to a variety of tunes, from familiar to newly composed, and were collected in a book titled Praise, My Soul. (ref a) Of hymn writing he said, "And always there is the same excitement.
 It may be the sudden arrival of a first line, complete and ready to be added to—demanding to be added to!
 It may be the sudden arrival of the overall idea or plan for a hymn, this time demanding that work begin immediately on constructing the stanzas.
-But whatever the first moment of awareness may be, there is the thrill of a new hymn.”
+But whatever the first moment of awareness may be, there is the thrill of a new hymn."
 They include: